MGT 120 Personal Finance

 MGT 353 Financial Management

 Introduction to the two major decisions faced by the finance manager: financing (raising cash) and capital budgeting (investing cash).
 A focus on cash flow-based decision making including time value of money, the relationship between risk and return, the cost of capital, capital structure, and leverage.
 This course includes writing instruction that partially fulfills the writing requirement.
-Prerequisite: ECON 242 or MATH 115, ACCTG 150, or consent of instructor.
+Prerequisite: MGT 150 or MATH 115, ACCTG 150, or consent of instructor.

 MGT 360 International Business Management

 This course seeks to acquaint the student with the theories, environmental factors, procedures, and terminology that combine to make international business management more challenging than its domestic counterpart.
 Topics covered include theories of trade, modes of entry into foreign markets, international organizations, export procedures, foreign currency exchange, the international monetary system and the effects of culture, politics, laws, and geography on cross border transactions.
 Prerequisite: junior standing or above, or consent of instructor.
 (Intcl)

 MGT 361 Business Law: The Legal Environment of Business

 A study of the sources of law and their application to contracts, sales, negotiable instruments, agency, business organization and government regulation.
 Emphasis on critical thinking including legal and ethical considerations in making business decisions.
 Prerequisite: junior standing or above or consent of instructor.
 (E)

 Seminar in concepts and fundamentals of starting or acquiring a business.
 Emphasis on investigating the necessary steps in planning and operating the small business.
 Frequent problems encountered by the owner/manager are discussed.
 Prerequisite: junior standing or above or consent of instructor.
 (S)